-The RockBLOCK Mk2 allows you to send and receive short messages from anywhere on Earth with a clear view of the sky.
-It works far beyond the reach of WiFi and GSM networks.
-Maybe you want to transmit weather information from mid-ocean?
-Or use it to control your robot in the middle of the desert?
-Perhaps you need to communicate in an emergency, when other networks might not be available?
-The Mk2 can help you.
+You can send and receive short messages from anywhere on Earth with a clear view of the sky using the RockBLOCK Satellite Communication Device.
+It operates in areas where WiFi and GSM networks aren't available.
+Maybe you wish to send weather data from the middle of the ocean?
+Or use it to command your robot in the middle of nowhere?
+Maybe you need to communicate in an emergency and other networks are unavailable?
+You can use the Mk2 to your advantage.

 At the heart of Mk2 is an Iridium 9602 modem.
 The Mk2 hosts the 9602 and provides it with an antenna, and its power supply requirements.
 It exposes the modem’s serial interface via a breakout connector over serial, or USB (via a USB/serial adaptor).